Emma Borrman celebrates 100 years - Shepparton News

 Mrs Borrman moved to Shepparton when she was about three, where she attended primary and high school and later worked as a carer, on a tobacco farm and at SPC.

-She had three children to Tom Peterson (Marlene, Pam and Gillian) and later remarried Les Borrman, with whom she shared two children — Kevin and Roslyn.
+She had three children to Tom Peterson (Marlene, Pam and Gillian); she later remarried, to Les Borrman with whom she shared two children — Kevin and Roslyn.

-Mrs Borrman has 14 grandchildren and 14 great-grandchildren and says her greatest pride of joy was — and still is — her family.
+Mrs Borrman has 14 grandchildren and 14 great-grandchildren and says her greatest pride and joy was — and still is — her family.

 She lived with her husband Les at their Kialla home until he died in 2003.
 Seventeen years later she moved into a nursing home but Mrs Merritt said her mum's health started to decline only recently.